Table of Contents

 - -diag [ diag[.bcg] ]

-truth value of the formula.
-The diagnostic is generated in the file diag[.bcg]
+explaining the truth value of the formula.
+The diagnostic is generated in

-or, if the file name argument is missing, in the file evaluator.bcg.
-The
+the file diag[.bcg] or, if the file name argument is missing, in the file

-BCG files containing diagnostics can be visualized using the bcg_draw
+evaluator.bcg.
+The BCG files containing diagnostics can be visualized using

-on standard output using the SEQUENCE format (see the exhibitor
+also be displayed on standard output using the SEQ format (see the seq

-manual page for the definition of the SEQUENCE format).
+manual page for the definition of this format).
 Not a default option.

 - -source file:line